theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. The code does not compile.

 ### A13.
+F. This is a trick question.
+The first line does not compile because you cannot assign a `String` to a `StringBuilder`.
+If that line were `StringBuilder b = new StringBuilder("rumble");`, the code would compile and print `rum4`.
+Whatch out for this sort of trick on the exam.
+You could easily spend a minute working out the character positions for no reason at all.

 ### Q14.
 Which of the following can replace line 4 to print `"avaJ"`?
 (Choose all that apply)
 ```java